Courseplay/courseplay/readme.md

 * only use the vehicles necessary, not 10 other ones at a time
 * which vehicles are involved, what is the intended action?
 * Post!
 The!
 Log! to [Gist](https://gist.github.com/) or [PasteBin](http://pastebin.com/)
+* For more details on how to post a proper bug report, visit our [Wiki](https://github.com/Courseplay/courseplay/wiki)
 ___

 ## Credits